 I enjoy working at CIA PP. It is the joy of witnessing such tangible positive development amongst our students that keeps me going all the time.
 Seeing them proactively helping each other be better makes me feel that I have done my job well.
 Every day is a learning journey with new challenges that create opportunities for me to grow and thrive as an inspiring educator in the children’s lives.

 I am looking forward to a great school year.

 I have completed a degree in Bachelor of Elementary Education and have passed the Philippines Licensure Examination for Teachers in 2002.
 I am very proud to say that this is my 15th year of teaching.

 I have always been passionate about teaching.
 I love to witness change within my students from the first day of school to the end of the school year.
 I believe that it is my mission to instill a love for learning to my students.
 I attempt to teach with passion and enthusiasm so that each member of my class will develop a desire to become lifelong learners.
 Let’s be partners in making this school year awesome and great!

 Grade 1B Teacher

 I am a graduate with a Bachelor in Secondary Education at DEBESMSCAT, Philippines in 2008 and acquired my Master’s Degree in Education with specialization in Administration and Supervision in 2011 in the same institution.
 I am also a licensed teacher.
-It’s my eighth year of involvement in the world of the teaching profession.
-This is my second year here at CIAPP and I’m so honored to be part of this family.
+It is my eighth year of involvement in the world of the teaching profession.
+This is my second year here at CIAPP and I am so honored to be part of this family.

-My main goal is to help students become a confident learner and a well-rounded individual.
+My main goal is to help students become confident learners and well-rounded individuals.
 I will do my very best to help make this year a positive and fun experience for your children.
 I look forward to working in partnership with you throughout the coming year.